zedlopez/ifm/The Recipe Book.md

 ## Modifying Existing Commands

 ^^{actions: processing sequence}^^{actions: rules for actions found in rulebooks}^^{rules: for actions found in rulebooks}^^{rulebooks: for actions}^^{before (action)+rb+: in action processing sequence} ^^{rules: before rules}^^{instead of (action)+rb+: in action processing sequence} ^^{rules: instead rules}^^{after (action)+rb+: in action processing sequence} ^^{rules: after rules}^^{check (action)+rb+}^^{carry out (action)+rb+}^^{report (action)+rb+}^^{(instead), to stop the action+sourcepart+}^^{rules: removing}^^{rules: replacing}^^{extensions: Inform 6 template layer}^^{Inform 6 inclusions: Inform 6 template layer}^^{templates, Inform 6 template layer}
-Much of the rest of this chapter discusses the behavior of specific commands in Inform's command library, and how we might change and build on these.
+Much of the rest of this chapter discusses the behaviour of specific commands in Inform's command library, and how we might change and build on these.
 This section is instead an overview of the general principles: where and how can one intervene?

 Whenever we are dealing with actions, the Actions Index is likely to be useful: it lists all the actions currently implemented, whether in our own source or in extensions or the Standard Rules, and lists the rules pertaining to each.

-The lightest and easiest way to change behavior is with an Instead rule:
+The lightest and easiest way to change behaviour is with an Instead rule:

 ``` inform7
 Instead of eating the apple: